pkmnct/qualtrics-google-map-lat-long/README.md

 ### The map or autocomplete field search shows "_This page can't load Google Maps correctly_" or "_For development purposes only_"

 This usually indicates an issue with your API key.
-Make sure you set the API key variable.
+Make sure you set the API key in the Google Maps script placed in the header.
 Check that the API key has access to both the Maps JavaScript API, and if you are using the Autocomplete Field, the Places API.
 If you are still having trouble, follow [Google's API key troubleshooting steps](https://developers.google.com/maps/documentation/javascript/error-messages).

 ### Responses are not saving